Robert E. Lee: Late 1850s: Arlington plantation and the Custis slaves

 Lee tried to hire an overseer to handle the plantation in his absence, writing to his cousin, "I wish to get an energetic honest farmer, who while he will be considerate & kind to the negroes, will be firm & make them do their duty."
-But Lee failed to find a man for the job, and had to take a two-year leave of absence from the army in order to run the plantation himself.
+But Lee failed to find a man for the job, and had to take a two-year leave of absence from the army to run the plantation himself.

-Lee's more strict expectations and harsher punishments of the slaves on Arlington plantation nearly led to a slave revolt, since many of the slaves had been given to understand that they were to be made free as soon as Custis died, and protested angrily at the delay.
+Lee's more strict expectations and harsher punishments of the slaves on Arlington plantation nearly led to a revolt, since many of the enslaved people had been given to understand that they were to be made free as soon as Custis died, and protested angrily at the delay.
 In May 1858, Lee wrote to his son Rooney, "I have had some trouble with some of the people.
 Reuben, Parks & Edward, in the beginning of the previous week, rebelled against my authority—refused to obey my orders, & said they were as free as I was, etc., etc.—I succeeded in capturing them & lodging them in jail.
 They resisted till overpowered & called upon the other people to rescue them."
-Less than two months after they were sent to the Alexandria jail, Lee decided to remove these three men and three female house slaves from Arlington, and sent them under lock and key to the slave-trader William Overton Winston in Richmond, who was instructed to keep them in jail until he could find "good & responsible" slaveholders to work them until the end of the five-year period.
+Less than two months after they were sent to the Alexandria jail, Lee decided to remove these three men and three female house slaves from Arlington, and sent them under lock and key to the slave-trader William Overton Winston in Richmond, who was instructed to keep them in jail until he could find "good & responsible" enslavers to work them until the end of the five-year period.

-By 1860 only one slave family was left intact on the estate.
+By 1860, only one family of slaves was left intact on the estate.
 Some of the families had been together since their time at Mount Vernon.